bei1994/Recurrent-Attention-Model/README.md

 ## Discussions

 According to my results and statements in the original paper, it has been shown that we can apply actor-critic algorithm to achieve attention mechanism with good performance in image classification.
-I also believe that RAM ca be applied to other tasks.
+I also believe that RAM can be applied to other tasks.
 In effect, attention models have been a hot topic in deep learning including visual attention and text attention.
 The key component is the combination of traditional neural network and reinforcement learning.
-With the rapid development of deep reinforcement learning, much fancier methods and algorithms come into handy just as mentioned [above](https://github.com/bei1994/Recurrent-Attention-Model#implemenation).
+With the rapid development of deep reinforcement learning, much fancier methods and algorithms hve come into handy just as mentioned [above](https://github.com/bei1994/Recurrent-Attention-Model#implemenation).
 Perhaps we can make use of them to accomplish much complicated problems.